 Numbers have been used as a method of divination in many cultures, including the Aztecs, Mayans, Incas and Hindus.
 Modern reliance on metrical data to cast light on features of market-oriented universities and to predict future events is an extension of a longstanding tradition.
 The Incas used a quipu, a knotted string, for ceremonial purposes and also for recording numerical information.
 Counting has been interwoven with ritual from ancient times, and may have ritual origins (see, for example, Seidenberg, 1962, pp.9, 2, 32–7).
 There were elaborate rituals of counting and calculation in Mayan cosmology, interconnected with the Mayan calendar.
-Just as the Mayan calendar shaped much Mayan spiritual practice, so the new number-centered rites of higher education determine much academic discourse and procedure.
+Just as the Mayan calendar shaped much Mayan spiritual practice, so the new number-centred rites of higher education determine much academic discourse and procedure.

 Obsessive compulsive disorders

 Numbers have been vested with such authority in diverse contexts that they feature prominently within them, as do associated counting rituals.
 The focus on the quantifiable and a tendency to perceive activities and phenomena in numerical terms may stem from idiosyncratic perceptions and strange predilections, rather than practical concerns.
 For example, an all-consuming focus on specific numbers believed to bring good luck, along with a phobia of numbers associated with misfortune, and compulsive counting are some of the principal symptoms of OCD (obsessive compulsive disorder).
 Some individuals suffering from OCD claim that certain numbers hold particular significance for them.
 They feel compelled to count things, including their own actions, over and over again.
-One such person describes how she focused obsessively on the specific points allocated to her in tests and assignments, certain numbers being lucky and others unlucky: “It nearly broke me, as my sense of self-worth often hinged on these grades” (Zami, 2008).
-Other individuals describe how their self-esteem depends on the numerical, and how the nature and direction of their lives are determined by specific numbers (Cherry, 2016).
-Comparably, present-day academia is characterised by a preoccupation (that may assume inordinate, sometimes irrational proportions) with scores, ratings, ranking levels and the points bestowed on individuals, departments and institutions by internal and external assessors.
+One such person describes how she focused obsessively on the specific points allocated to her in tests and assignments, certain numbers being lucky and others unlucky: ‘It nearly broke me, as my sense of self-worth often hinged on these grades’ (Zami, 2008).
+Other individuals describe how their self-esteem depends on the numerical, and how the nature and direction of their lives are determined by specific numbers (Cheryl, 2016).
+Comparably, present-day academia is characterized by a preoccupation (that may assume inordinate, sometimes irrational proportions) with scores, ratings, ranking levels and the points bestowed on individuals, departments and institutions by internal and external assessors.